 Because the banking community is one of the most conservative of all financial entities to embrace radical change, it is thought that it will be slow in embracing working capital loans to cannabusinesses, even if it is only for medical purposes.
 As a result, the loan field is wide open for respected and well-funded companies to meet the burgeoning demand for medical marijuana start-ups in the next 24-36 months.

 Working capital loans from non-traditional sources that are not opposed to funding a medical use only marijuana supplier could be used for a number of purposes.
 Equipment to transport, advertising among a myriad of platforms, and display equipment could be among the reasons for a non-traditional capital loan.
 In many cases, such a loan would not require a tax return as part of the loan paperwork.
 And if a supplier can show that it has already been in business for six months or more, First Capital Business Finance can provide loans not only for equipment but for needs such as staff, inventory, and other needs that are not directly tied to physical equipment.

 If you are interested in getting into the exploding world of medical marijuana provider services, you will want to talk to the folks at First Capital Business Finance.
 We have a number of very attractive reasons why our approach to business loans may be right for your new cannabusiness.

 Consider these very non-traditional approaches to loan approval:

 - Approvals are very fast in being processed, typically within 24 to 48 hours

-- Limited paperwork, application & 6 months bank statements is all we need
+- Limited paperwork, application & 6 months bank statements are all we need

-- As mentioned earlier, most loans do not required a tax return
+- As mentioned earlier, most loans do not require a tax return

 - If you as the business owner have struggled with credit issues, First Capital Business has an understanding approach to such situations